gregsaun/prusa_i3_bear_upgrade/README.md

 I am at the begining of this project, version 0.1 is out with a printer that should be functional but I couldn't mount it.

-Some parts still need to be designed:
+Some parts still need to be designed or improved :
+* LCD screen brackets
 * spool holder
+* rework PSU upper mount
+* cable clips
-* LCD screen brackets
+* feets
+* vslot end cap

 ## Sources